Western Xia

-The capital of Western Xia was Xingqing (modern Yinchuan); another major Xia city and archaeological site is Khara-Khoto.
-Western Xia was annihilated by the Mongols in 1227.
-Most of its written records and architecture were destroyed, so the founders and history of the empire remained obscure until 20th-century research in China and the West.
-Today the Tangut language and its unique script are extinct, only fragments of Tangut literature remain.
+The capital of the Western Xia was Xingqing, now Yinchuan; another major Xia city and archaeological site is Khara-Khoto.
+The Western Xia was annihilated by the Mongols in 1227 AD.
+Most of its written records and architecture were destroyed, and the origins and history of the empire remained obscure until Chinese and Western research in the 20th-century.
+Today the Tangut language and its unique script are extinct; only fragments of Tangut literature remain.

 The Western Xia occupied the area around the Hexi Corridor, a stretch of the Silk Road, the most important trade route between northern China and Central Asia.
 They made significant achievements in literature, art, music, and architecture, which was characterized as "shining and sparkling".
 Their extensive stance among the other empires of the Liao, Song, and Jin was attributable to their effective military organizations that integrated cavalry, chariots, archery, shields, artillery (cannons carried on the back of camels), and amphibious troops for combat on land and water.